how to whisk eggs, how to whisk eggs without mixer, how to whisk eggs by hands

 Whisking eggs adds air bubbles, making them lighter and fluffier.
 This method, known as egg foaming without a mixer, is vital for many recipes.
 It’s essential for making fluffy omelets and airy cakes.

-Different types of whisk eggs and their uses
+Different types of whisks eggs and their uses

 Choosing the right whisk is crucial for whisking eggs well.
 Here’s a quick guide to common whisk types: